manueeeeh/manueeeeh/README.md

 <h3 align="center">A junior frontend developer from Spain that likes programming and learning on his free time.</h3><br>

-- 🌱 I’m currently learning JavaScript and some frontend frameworks
+- 🌱 I’m currently learning JavaScript and some frameworks

 - 📫 How to reach me manu@waveguard.dev / https://manudev.me